 The Declaration of Independence is the document in which American colonists proclaimed their freedom from British rule.
 The Second Continental Congress, with representatives of the 13 British colonies in America, adopted the declaration on July 4, 1776.
 The document included an expression of the colonists’ grievances and their reasons for declaring freedom from Britain.
 The Declaration of Independence’s eloquent rhetoric and political significance rank it as one of the great historical documents.

-four days after the Declaration of Independence was adopted.
+The first celebration took place in Philadelphia on July 8, 1776, four days after the Declaration of Independence was adopted.
 On that day the declaration was read aloud, city bells rang, and bands played.
 Within a few years the Fourth of July was observed throughout most of the new nation.

 Today, many Americans observe the Independence Day holiday by having parades, picnics, barbecues, or other outings with friends and family.
 Community fireworks displays take place in the evening.
 The Fourth of July fireworks displays in many large cities are broadcast on television.